25 terms you should know to understand the climate change conversation

 Stacker compiled 25 terms related to climate change, their meanings, and their significance in the context of today’s warming climate.
 This gallery is not inclusive (thousands of terms relate to the climate change discussion), but is meant as a starting point to better understand what is arguably shaping up to be the most pressing issue of the near—and distant—future.

 Weather is the specific state of the atmosphere at any given time and in any given place over a limited period (minute to minute, day to day, or week to week).
 Weather can fluctuate wildly over the course of a month or year, and anomalies in weather patterns, such as heat waves or extreme cold, are not evidence for or against global warming or climate change.
 July 2019 being the hottest month on record represents a weather pattern that could be construed as an anomaly.
-But when contextualized, scientists have found that the period between 2015 and 2019 was the warmest five years on record—a fact that illuminates a larger climate pattern taking shape.
+But when contextualized, scientists have found that the period between 2014 and 2020 contained the warmest seven years on record—a fact that illuminates a larger climate pattern taking shape.

 Climate refers to weather patterns over time based on statistical data.
 Weather trends are indicative of larger climate patterns when the trends can be charted over at least a 30-year span.
 The Navy in August 2019 shut down its climate change task force, an initiative established during the Obama presidency to ready naval leadership for changes in the ocean, including sea-level rise and ocean temperature, related to climate change.